-- Sections 175 and 157 of the Education Act 2001, implemented June 2004 - Working Together to Safeguard Children (March 2015)

-- What to do if you are Worried a Child is Being Abused; Advice for Practitioners (March 2015) - Keeping Children Safe in Education (September 2016) - The Counter-Terrorism and Security Act (2015) - Prevent Duty (2015) - Newlyn Primary School Prevent Self-Assessment
+- Keeping Children Safe in Education September 2022, which is the statutory guidance for Schools and Colleges.

+- Working Together to Safeguard Children July 2018, which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
+This guidance applies in its entirety to all schools.
+(Briefly updated July 2022)

+- The Counter-Terrorism and Security Act (2015)

+- Prevent Duty (2015)

+- Newlyn Primary School Prevent Self-Assessment

-Linked Policies
+- Linked Policies

 - Child Protection/Safeguarding

 - Behaviour (including Anti-Bullying)

 - Health and Safety

-- Sex and Relationships Education
+- PSHE and RSHE Education

 - Equal Opportunities

 - Online Safety

 - Curriculum

 - Whistleblowing

 - British Values Statement

-Date Written December 2017

-Written By Tam Gambie

-Next Review Date December 2019

-I confirm that this policy has been reviewed and adopted by the Governing Body of Newlyn Primary School.

-Chair of Governors Date